George Yeardley: Family

+The couple had three children: Elizabeth Yeardley was listed as age 6 in the February 1624 Jamestown Muster, so was born about 1618, James City, Virginia, Died: ~1660-1666, Bruton Parish, York County, Virginia, Inherited 1/3 of Mother's Estate: Flowerdew Hundred Plantation; Some claim she married Major Joseph Croshaw.
+However, there has been no source ever found or produced to prove this conjecture.
+His record here does not include her as one of his several wives.
+Argoll Yeardley - Was listed as age 4 in the February 1624 Jamestown Muster, so was born about 1620.

+Francis Yeardley - Was listed as age 1 in the February 1624 Jamestown Muster, so was born about 1623.

 Death and legacy

 Yeardley died on November 13, 1627.
 He is buried in Third Jamestown Church at Jamestown, Virginia.
 His widow, Temperance Flowerdew married Governor Francis West.
 Their son, Argoll Yeardley would represent Lower Norfolk county in the House of Burgesses in 1653, shortly before his death.
 Argoll Yeardly had married Ann Custis, who brought her brothers John Custis II and William Custis to the colony, where they became planters, served in the House of Burgesses, and founded the Custis family of Virginia.

 In pop culture

-Jason Flemyng plays Sir George Yeardley in a British television show, Jamestown written by Bill Gallagher and produced by Carnival Films, the producers of Downton Abbey.
-The series premiered on Sky One in the United Kingdom in May 2017.
-Sky ordered a second series of Jamestown in May 2017, before the premiere of the first series.
-Series 2 aired from February 2018.
-Season 3 aired in 2019.
+Jason Flemyng plays Sir George Yeardley in a British television show, Jamestown.